Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Rational manifolds

 \subsection{Exceptional classes with minimal area}

-As outlined in Section \ref{section:mainidea}, the complexity of divisors can be simplified through blowdowns.
+As outlined above, the complexity of divisors can be simplified through blowdowns.
 Compared to the holomorphic setting, a notable feature working in the symplectic setting is the ability to discuss the symplectic area of an exceptional class.
-Let's introduce the following notions for a symplectic $4$-manifold $(X,\omega)$:
+Let us introduce the following notions for a symplectic $4$-manifold $(X,\omega)$: